 I also wanted to test out my new Sage Appliances Scraper Mixer Pro…my new kitchen toy that I am totally in love with!

 I have wanted a mixer for as long as I can remember…but it was always the thing that was a ‘nice to have’ rather than a necessity (since I have a hand-held mixer).
-Now I am working with Sage Appliances so they very kindly sent me their mixer to test out and create some recipes with!

 I couldn’t contain my excitement as I unwrapped it.
 The beautiful silver, shiny machine with lights that come on when you switch it on and a timer you can set to do the work for you and then stop all by itself; to say I am excited would be an understatement!